-FcRn binding analysis.
+FcRn binding analysis

-For binding analysis two strategies were employed.
-Firstly, recombinant human FcRn ectodomain (SinoBiological Inc.) was diluted in 10 mM acetate buffer pH 4.5 and immobilized on the CM5 sensor chip surface to 1000 RU by amine-coupling (Amine Coupling Kit, GE Healthcare).
-Reference surface was 'blank immobilised' by activation with NHS/EDC and blocking with 1 M ethanolamine-HCl pH 8.5.
-Binding analysis was performed in PBS-P+ buffer (PBS 0.05% Tween20) pH 6.0.To minimise differences in pH between different samples VRC01 antibodies were pre-diluted to 1200 nM in PBS pH 7.4 and then injected at 100 nM in PBS-P+ pH 6.0 for 120 s contact time and 120 s dissociation time at a flow rate 40 μ l/min.
-Samples were run in duplicate and the surface was regenerated with a 60s injection of PBS pH 7.4.
+For binding analysis, two strategies were employed.
+Firstly, recombinant human FcRn ectodomain (SinoBiological Inc., Beijing, China) was diluted in 10 mM acetate buffer (pH 4.5) and immobilized on the CM5 sensor chip surface to 1000 RU by amine coupling (Amine Coupling Kit; GE Healthcare).
+Reference surface was 'blank-immobilized' by activation with NHS/EDC and blocking with 1 M ethanolamine-HCl (pH 8.5).
+Binding analysis was performed in PBS-P+ buffer (PBS 0.05% Tween-20) (pH 6.0).
+To minimize differences in pH between different samples, VRC01 antibodies were prediluted to 1200 nM in PBS (pH 7.4) and then injected at 100 nM in PBS-P+ (pH 6.0) for 120 s contact time and 120 s dissociation time at a flow rate of 40 $\mu$ L/min.
+Samples were run in duplicate, and the surface was regenerated with a 60-s injection of PBS (pH 7.4).

-In the second strategy, anti-human Fab antibodies (Fab Capture Kit) were diluted to $20 \,\mu\text{g/ml}$ in $10 \,\text{mM}$ acetate buffer pH 5.0 and immobilized on a CM5 sensor chip to 6000 RU in both flow cells, by amine coupling.
-VRC01 antibodies were then captured in flow cell 2 only.
-Recombinant human FcRn (SinoBiological) was injected over the antibody surface at 100 nM for 60 s at a flow rate $30 \,\mu\text{l/min}$ with 90 s dissociation time.
-All samples were run in PBS-P+ pH 6.0 running buffer and were analysed in duplicate.
-The chip surface was regenerated with $10 \,\text{mM}$ glycine-HCl pH 2.1.
+In the second strategy, anti-human Fab antibodies (Fab Capture Kit) were diluted to 20 $\mu$ g/mL in 10 mM acetate buffer (pH 5.0) and immobilized on a CM5 sensor chip to 6000 RU in both flow cells, by amine coupling.
+VRC01 antibodies were then captured in flow cell two only.
+Recombinant human FcRn (SinoBiological) was injected over the antibody surface at 100 nM for 60 s at a flow rate of 30 $\mu$ L/min with 90 s dissociation time.
+All samples were run in PBS-P+ (pH 6.0) running buffer and were analysed in duplicate.
+The chip surface was regenerated with 10 mM glycine-HCl (pH 2.1).

-For FcRn affinity measurements, VRCO1 antibodies were captured on the anti-Fab surface.
-Recombinant human FcRn ectodomains (SinoBiological) were injected over the antibody surface at a range of concentrations (12.5 - 800 nM in PBS-P+ pH 6.0) for 40s at a flow rate 30 μl/min and with 60 s dissociation time.
-After each injection the antibody surface was regenerated with PBS pH 7.4.
-10 mM glycine-HCl pH 2.1 was used to remove antibodies from the anti-Fab surface.
-Binding responses at 10s after injection from the double-referenced sensorgrams were selected for affinity evaluation using a steady-state affinity model (BiacoreTM X100 Evaluation Software).
+For FcRn affinity measurements, VRC01 antibodies were captured on the anti-Fab surface.
+Recombinant human FcRn ectodomains (SinoBiological) were injected over the antibody surface at a range of concentrations (12.5-800 nM in PBS-P+, pH 6.0) for 40 s at a flow rate of 30 μL/min and with 60 s dissociation time.
+After each injection, the antibody surface was regenerated with PBS (pH 7.4).
+10 mM glycine-HCl (pH 2.1) was used to remove antibodies from the anti-Fab surface.
+Binding responses at 10 s after injection from the double-referenced sensorgrams were selected for affinity evaluation using a steady-state affinity model (BiacoreTM X100 Evaluation Software).

-Methionine oxidation.
+Methionine oxidation